Your first http4k app

 - An IDE/Text-editor - (http4k is developed using IntelliJ)

 First, we'll generate and download a project template from the http4k Toolbox.
-Point your browser at toolbox.http4k.org and select the Project Wizard from the menu.
+Point your browser at toolbox.http4k.org and select the Project Wizard from the menu (alternatively, you can use the CLI to run through the same process using the command

 The Toolbox is designed as a questionnaire which will help you configure a working project from all of the available http4k modules.
 There are several stages, but for this guide we're just going to generate the project using the defaults.